Home/Nutritional Comparison

 Yellow Split Peas

-Yellow split peas are a nutritious legume that is high in protein and fiber, making them an excellent choice for plant-based diets.
-They are low in fat and have a low glycemic index, which helps in maintaining stable blood sugar levels.
+Yellow split peas are a type of legume that is rich in protein and fiber, making them an excellent addition to a balanced diet.
+They are commonly used in soups, stews, and as a meat substitute in various dishes.

-Rich in dietary fiber, yellow split peas promote digestive health and help prevent constipation.
+High in dietary fiber, yellow split peas can help improve digestive health and regulate blood sugar levels.

 Anasazi Beans